coryasilva/squrll/README.md

 }
 ```

+---

-## Why
+## Documentation

+### Purpose

 Instead of coding specific filter behaviors and sorting flags we can instead use a repeatable, configurable, and standard way to define filters, sorts, and paging.
-This project was originally intended to work with legacy projects but could be used for new projects as well.
+This project is intended to work with legacy projects but could be used for new projects as well.

-**CURRENTLY BUILT FOR POSTGRES** _(though, easily extendable)_
+### SQL Dialects

+_Currently this package only supports Postgres, pull requests welcome for other dialects_

-## URL Parameters
+### URL Parameters

 _SQL clauses are built from URL strings assigned to specific URL parameters._